azyslzp/LZP-Signal-recognition/README.md

 # pytorch-modulation-recognition
-PyTorch Implementation of various Modulation Recognition Networks benchmarked on the RadioML2016 Dataset
+Implementation of various Modulation Recognition Networks benchmarked on the RadioML2016 Dataset

 ## Install Requirements